Fer-front/creditas-challenge/data-engineering/README.md

  - *Campaign*: a marketing campaign is a series of coordinated advertising actions intended to target a specific group of potential customers;
  - *Ad Creative*: a graphical image or video that conveys the message being advertised;
- - *Ad Impressions*: one single occurrence of displaying an ad to a customer;
+ - *Ad Impressions*: one single occurrence of displaying an ad to a potential customer;
  - *Clicks*: one single click on the ad that leads the customer to the company's website;

 ### Creditas conversion funnel

 We can look at the path the customers goes from getting to know a company to converting into a customer as a funnel.
-It is a funnel because for each further step we look we progressively find less people involved.
-The following image illustrate a very simplified version of the conversion funnel we have here in Creditas.
+It is a funnel because for each further step we look, we will progressively find less people involved.
+The following image illustrates a very simplified version of the conversion funnel we have here in Creditas.

 ![conversion_funnel](conversion_funnel.png)